Recommended Reads for Authors

 Reading fuels writing: great authors teach us to craft sharper prose.
 By studying the best, we unlock the secrets that help elevate our own narratives.

 Here, I've curated some of my favourite books, each with a mini review, a key quote, and some ideas that authors might take away.
+They're in no particular order!

 The Splendid and the Vile by Erik Larson